mranisz/fmdummy/README.md

 Parameters:
 - indexType:
-      - "256" - using 256b blocks: 64b of rank data and 192b of encoded text data
+      - FMDummy2::TYPE_256 - using 256b blocks: 64b of rank data and 192b of encoded text data
-      - "512" - using 512b blocks: 64b of rank data and 448b of encoded text data
+      - FMDummy2::TYPE_512 - using 512b blocks: 64b of rank data and 448b of encoded text data
 - schema:
-      - "SCBO" - using SCBO encoding (A. Fariña, G. Navarro, J. Paramá.
+      - FMDummy2::SCHEMA_SCBO - using SCBO encoding (A. Fariña, G. Navarro, J. Paramá.
 Boosting text compression with word-based statistical encoding.
 The Computer Journal, 55(1):111–131, 2012)
-      - "CB" - using CB encoding
+      - FMDummy2::SCHEMA_CB - using CB encoding
 - bitsPerChars:
-      - "4" (default) - using 4 bits to store the encoded symbol
+      - FMDummy2::BITS_4 (default) - using 4 bits to store the encoded symbol
-      - "3" - using 3 bits to store the encoded symbol
+      - FMDummy2::BITS_3 - using 3 bits to store the encoded symbol
 - k - length of prefixes of suffixes from suffix array (k ≥ 2)
 - loadFactor - hash table load factor (0.0 < loadFactor < 1.0)

 Constructors:
 ```
-FMDummy2(string indexType, string schema, string bitsPerChar, unsigned int k, double loadFactor);
+FMDummy2(FMDummy2::IndexType indexType, FMDummy2::Schema schema, FMDummy2::BitsPerChar bitsPerChar, unsigned int k, double loadFactor);
 ```

 ##FMDummy3